To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 How can I get life insurance?

 Many people need help determining how much coverage they really need, and which type of policy is best for them.
-They usually start by talking with friends and family members or a trusted advisor, like an accountant or lawyer.
+They usually start by talking with friends and family members or an insurance professional.

 How much does life insurance cost?

 Insurance rates (premiums) are based primarily on life expectancy.
 And there are a lot of factors that go into figuring that out.
 These include your gender, current age, health and health history, as well as lifestyle (smoking, alcohol consumption, etc.).
 That’s why it’s a good idea to buy life insurance as early as possible.
 The longer you wait, the more rates can increase based solely on your age.

 Should something tragic happen to you, your life insurance proceeds would go to your beneficiaries (the family/friends) named on your policy.
 Those funds can be used for anything they need to pay for: